nspcc-dev/neo-go/docs/notifications.md

 ### `transaction_executed` notification

 It contains the same result as from `getapplicationlog` method in the first parameter and no other parameters.
-The only difference from `getapplicationlog` is that it always contains zero in the `contract` field.
+The difference from `getapplicationlog` is that it has block's or transaction's hex-encoded LE Uint256 hash in the `container` field instead of two separate `txid` and `blockhash` fields and a single execution instead of an executions array.

 Example:
 ```